Welcome

 Instructions

-Having now examined the key national policies and guidelines shaping ICT in education, your next task is to translate these policy intentions into a realistic personal implementation plan for your own classroom practice.
+Since you have examined the key national policies. strategies and guideline shaping ICT in education.
+Your next task is to translate these policy intentions into a realistic personal implementation plan for your own classroom practice.
 Access the assignment tool below for details.

 Introduction